manyan-chan/COMP2113_TextGame/readme.md

 </pre>
 Game Desciption
 ------
 This is an epidemic survival game.
 During the epidemic, 90% of people on Earth have died because of the disease, the world has become a chao.
+The society has completely collaped and there are no longer laws, the city is in an anarchy state.
+Stealing, robbing, killing is normal under this ruleless circumstance.
+Luckily, at the beginning of the pandemic, you stockpiled a lot of resources and decided to stay at home until the emergence has past.
 After staying at home for 6 months, the player has run out of supplies and is forced to go out to scout for daily neccessities.
-The player is given with 10 inventory slots.
-He has to choose wisely what to bring with him in this appocolytic world.
-Player are able to find these three main resources in his scavenge hunt.
+The player is given with 10 inventory slots, he has to choose wisely what to bring with him in this appocolytic world.
+Player are able to find these three main resources in his scavenge hunts.

 1. Food
 2. Water